Loreb92/openalex_to_gbq/README.md

 ## Notes
 - Inverted Abstracts are converted to strings.
 - Concepts.international is dropped because it was a headache to deal with.
+- Fields "updated" and "updated_date" in `concepts` are read as STRING because they are reported sometimes as DATE and sometimes as DATETIME.

 Enjoy!